Supplements

 Vitamin C also expedites the body's ability to repair tissues so wounds and other injuries heal more quickly.

-Vitamin C appears to be able to help a person recover from the effects of a cold more quickly.
-However, unlike what many people believe, this it cannot actually "prevent" a cold from developing, but it can alleviate the symptoms and perhaps accelerate the passing of a cold.
-It accomplishes the task of helping the body deal with a cold by increasing the production of white blood cells and antibodies.
+Vitamin C appears to help a person recover from the effects of a cold more quickly.
+However, unlike what many believe, this it cannot actually "prevent" a cold from developing, but it can alleviate the symptoms and perhaps accelerate the passing of a cold.
+It helps the body deal with a cold by increasing the production of white blood cells and antibodies.

 Studies investigating Vitamin C's ability to slow down and possibly even prevent the formation of cataracts are ongoing and show promising results.